August 28th, 2020

-The release of iOS14 is happening in a couple of weeks, in which Limit Ad Tracking will be enabled by default, rendering the IDFA obsolete.
+In iOS 14.5 and beyond, likely to be released in spring 2021, Limit Ad Tracking will be enabled by default.
+This means users will be required to consent to sharing their IDFA and all other user/device-level data via Apple’s AppTrackingTransparency framework.
 Everyone in the mobile advertising ecosystem is currently scrambling to get their ducks in a row in time for this enormous change to the mobile industry.
-Right about now, you’re probably wondering what to do with your ad spend on iOS in September to make the most of the current systems you have in place before they get interrupted.
+Right about now, you’re probably wondering what to do with your ad spend on iOS to make the most of the current systems you have in place before they get interrupted.

 We’ve chatted with multiple marketers in the industry, along with experts from different ad tech companies.
 From that, we’ve put together some handy tips around what we recommend for mobile advertising in September:

-Apple has essentially killed the IDFA, so it would be naive to expect that a change of this magnitude would go unnoticed.
-Even though all players in the industry are working very hard to have the infrastructure in place for a world without the IDFA, it’s safe to say there will be some interruption to the way things operate, at least for the first couple of weeks.
-The iOS side of the mobile ecosystem is built on the IDFA, so removing it could be compared to telemarketing and having phone numbers suddenly removed — definitely plan for interrupted services.
+Apple has essentially killed device-level data, so it would be naive to expect that a change of this magnitude would go unnoticed.
+Even though all players in the industry are working very hard to have the infrastructure in place for a world without granular data, it’s safe to say there will be some interruption to the way things operate, at least for the first couple of weeks.
+The iOS side of the mobile ecosystem is built on granular attribution data, so removing it could be compared to telemarketing and having phone numbers suddenly removed — definitely plan for interrupted services.

-With this in mind, one recommendation is to upweight the spend on iOS in the first half of September, prior to the release of iOS14.
-By doing so, you can then significantly downweight, or even pause, iOS campaigns for the remainder of September.
+With this in mind, one recommendation is to upweight the spend on iOS prior to Apple’s new changes.
+By doing so, you can then significantly downweight, or even pause, iOS campaigns for the remainder of the year.
 If you have the opportunity to sit back and wait for the storm to pass, that would be your best bet to limit budget wastage.

 Post iOS14 release, take the opportunity to test and learn.
 See what ad types allow you to use Branch links to still get best-in-class cross-platform attribution, make sure SKAdNetwork data is flowing properly between your systems if you opt to utilize it, and speak to your ad partners about what they recommend.
 See this as an exciting time to reinvent the way you advertise and track attribution on iOS.
 Branch will continue to release lots of resources in this area, and a good place to look if you want to further your knowledge is our newly launched Branch University — register to make sure you have access to all our resources!